 "Impetus"

-It was also around this time that Tony and I got our hands on a program that’d change our art forever: Adobe Photoshop.
-With it, we’d hit the Kinkos he worked at in (and for the record, I did before him) in the middle of the night and spend countless of hours trying out all sorts of neat things.
-Truth be told, I probably learned more about the program competiting against Tony on who could learn the most tricks than I would in some classroom.
-Little did we know that one particular trick would create a brand-new character that’s still around today.
+It was also around this time Tony and I got our hands on a program which changed how we illustrated forever: Adobe Photoshop.
+With it, we would go to Kinkos in the middle of the night and spend hours trying out all sorts of things.
+And since I worked the overnight shift, we never had to pay for the computer time.
+Truth be told, I learned more about the program competing against Tony than I would in some classroom.
+The two of us were always discovering some new technique or method individually, and then attempted to impress the other.
+Little did we know our goofing around led to a brand-new character still around today.